 - 5

-Return the prawns.
+Return the beef and any resting juices.
 Kill the heat.
 NOW stir in the WAH Original and scallion greens.
-Two big tosses — done.
+Two big tosses, scatter fresh red chilli over the top — done.

 WAH tip